coin-or/pulp/README.md

      >>> prob = LpProblem("myProblem", LpMinimize)

-Combine variables to create expressions and constraints and add them to the problem.
+Combine variables to create expressions and constraints, then add them to the problem.

      >>> prob += x + y <= 2